 The following modalities may be used to deliver telehealth medical services within fee-for-service (FFS) Medicaid:

+Synchronous audiovisual interaction between the distant site provider and the patient in another location.

-Synchronous audiovisual interaction between the distant site provider and the patient in another location.A health benefit plan, including a Texas Medicaid managed care organization (MCO), is not required to provide reimbursement for telehealth medical services that are provided through only synchronous or asynchronous audio interactions, including the following modalities:
+Synchronous audio-only interactions between the distant site provider and the patient in another location.

+A health benefit plan, including a Texas Medicaid managed care organization (MCO), is not required to provide reimbursement for telehealth medical services that are provided through only synchronous or asynchronous audio interactions, including the following modalities:
-An audio-only telephone consultation, or

 A text-only email message, or

 A facsimile transmission.

-Texas Medicaid MCOs may optionally provide reimbursement for telehealth services that are provided through only synchronous or asynchronous audio interactions.
+Texas Medicaid MCOs may optionally provide reimbursement for telehealth services that are provided through asynchronous audio interactions.
 Distant site providers should contact each MCO to determine whether an MCO provides reimbursement for a specified modality.